Skip to content

 Authentic Mexican Tortilla’s are generally made with corn or wheat flour but since we are working with low carb ingredients the process needs to change slightly to accommodate.

-What Ingredients are in a Keto Tortilla?
+What Is In a Keto Tortilla?

 Dry Ingredients